presicion25/Azure-Networks-and-Protocols/README.md

 <br />

-ICMP traffic observation from perpetual ping and ICMP traffic stop after inbound firewall rule set
+Below are the steps for ICMP traffic observation from perpetual ping and ICMP traffic stop after the inbound firewall rule is set
 <br />
 1. Set the perpetual ping comand to ping VM2 and observe the ICMP traffic
 <p>